 I know they are.
 Okay, let me put on some lipstick

 My grandmother has no shame, she loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
 Getting older sometimes can be discouraging because you think you’re looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
 People stop her on the street to tell her how amazing her hair looks or how well she did her makeup.
 She’s beautiful.
 Her curls are so defined.
 They just twirl out of her head when she wears it in a wash and go.
 I had to capture this moment.
 It made me happy to know that she was happy.

-Since our days in Africa, hair to blacks is our pride and form of expression.
+Since our days in Africa, hair to blacks is a form of expression and a source of pride.
 When we came over here on slave ships, one of the many ways we were dehumanized was by being denied the right and resources to groom ourselves, specifically our hair.
 As slaves in America, we had to find resources to maintain our tresses.
 Unfortunately, we weren’t able to carry on with the eccentric styles and braids that we wore in Africa.
 Some of our ancestors settled with plaits or a head tie.
 As times changed so did our hair.
 After slavery we wanted to fit in so figuring out ways to keep our hair straight was important to us.
 Once we realized a revolution was on a rise in the 60s and 70s we took pride in our kinks and started wearing it natural, no longer wanting to assimilate; we allowed our hair to send a message to the masses and it did.
 Black men and women take pride in their hair and this book, is one of my must reads.
 It allows you to go on a hair journey that doesn’t end with the last page of this book because our hair is constantly evolving.

 I helped my friend Nikki big chop and it was epic.
 The key to the whole process was the mood.
 She invited me over one Saturday, with the simple text “I am ready.”